 I looked for weeks to narrow down which vanities I wanted.
 I compared price, material, delivery charges, countertop finishes and sink depth.
 I was in a research spiral.

-I purchased my first vanity from Wayfair and it came damaged.
+I purchased my first new vanity from Wayfair and it came damaged.
 The other reason I like Wayfair is that they replaced the counter, quickly.
 I bought my second one from Lowes.
-Home Depot and Lowes have very similar selection, although much more limited than Wayfair.
-At Home Depot and Lowes there is the option to pick it up.
+Home Depot and Lowes have a very similar selection, although much more limited than Wayfair.
+At Home Depot and Lowes, there is the option to pick it up.
 This can save you money if you have the ability.
 They are HEAVY.

 What is the best countertop for a bathroom?

-- Solid Surface – Solid surfaces include quartz, Corian and Silestone.
+- Solid Surface – Solid surfaces include quartz, Corian, and Silestone.
 These are man-made surfaces.
 They require less maintenance than stone but they tend to look more uniform than stone.
 Solid surfaces are similar in price to stone and equally as durable.

 - Ceramic – Ceramic is relatively inexpensive and easy to clean.
 It is not absorbent.
-The disadvantage to ceramic is that it can be cracked.
+The disadvantage of ceramic is that it can be cracked.
 For example, if you drop a cup of coffee on the sink, it might crack.

 Delivery of Your Vanity

 When you buy a vanity off the shelf it will come in a GIANT box.
 Most delivery services will drop this giant box outside your door.
-Wayfair and Lowes both deliver only to the doorstep.
+Wayfair and Lowes deliver only to the doorstep.